 What should you prepare ahead of time?

-Listed below are the categories of information that tax preparation services west palm beach fl such as MJ Tax will require to complete your taxes.
+Listed below are the categories of information that tax preparation services west palm beach fl such as MJ Tax will require to complete your records during the tax season.
 These are the subfolders that should be created inside of the main tax year folder:

 5. The last thing you’ll want to have a digital or paper copy of is the previous year’s tax return.

-Keeping these records throughout the year will significantly reduce your stress when it comes time for MJ Tax to prepare your taxes.
+Keeping these records throughout the year will significantly reduce your stress when tax season time comes.
 MJ Tax is a full-service Boca Raton accounting firm ready to serve you.